 YL: Do you have to do more than one thing to make a living?

 Working Gringos: Many people do.
 It's a tradition here to maintain many different sources of income in case one of them falls on hard times.
 It's Mexican job security.
 We probably have four or five different sources of income, but they are all related to marketing somehow.

 YL: Do you work as much as you used to "back home" or are your work habits different here?

 Working Gringos: We work more than ever.
 At the moment, it's like drinking from a fire hose.
 Some of the demand is probably related to the times we live in.
 The Internet was made for places like Yucatan, which is historically remote and unknown.

 On the other hand, we don't have to work in a cubicle battling office politics in some sprawling corporation, wondering if what we're doing even makes a difference.
 The work here has been more fulfilling.
 And we can and do take a day off here and there to go exploring or to enjoy a long weekend on the Caribbean.
-We also seem to have more of a social life here than we did in California, because people take more time for people here.
+We also seem to have more of a social life here than we did in California, because people take more time for friends and family and socializing here.

 YL: Is Merida different for residents than it is for tourists?